FreeDSx/LDAP/docs/Server/Database-Schema.md

 ## Automatic Setup

-By default the SQLite and MySQL adapters create their tables the first time they connect, using `CREATE TABLE IF NOT EXISTS`, so a fresh database just works.
-Re-connecting is a no-op.
+By default the SQLite and MySQL adapters create their tables once at startup, using `CREATE TABLE IF NOT EXISTS`, so a fresh database just works and a restart is a no-op.
 This is convenient for testing and development use.

-This applies the baseline schema only.
-The library never runs migration deltas, so automatic setup does not upgrade an existing database to a newer schema; it only brings a fresh one up to the current baseline.
+Automatic setup never runs migration deltas, so it does not upgrade an existing database to a newer schema; it only brings a fresh one up to the current baseline.

 ## The Schema Files